Eric Altamirano

-Frederick "Eric" Altamirano (born August 8, 1966) is a Filipino former basketball player and was formerly the assistant coach of the Alaska Aces.
-At the present, he is the commissioner of Chooks-to-Go Pilipinas 3x3 and PBA 3x3.
+Frederick "Eric" Altamirano (born August 8, 1966) is a Filipino former professional basketball player and current head coach of the UP Fighting Maroons women's basketball team of the UAAP.
+He was the commissioner of Chooks-to-Go Pilipinas 3x3 and PBA 3x3.
 He was part of the Philippine national team that played at the 1986 Asian Games.
-He is the former head coach of the National University Bulldogs from 2011 to 2016.

 Playing career

 Varsity

 Eric Altamirano was born in Davao City, Philippines, and went to San Beda College for his high school education.
 He was a member of the Red Cubs, the school's varsity basketball team and was one of the players who were instrumental in giving the school a string of championships.

 College / Amateur

 He played college ball for the University of the Philippines in the University Athletic Association of the Philippines, Eric gained prominence in College when in 1986, together with Ronnie Magsanoc and Benjie Paras, they led the UP Maroons to its first UAAP crown after 47 years and the team's first post-war title since the NCAA days.
 He was named the Most Valuable Player that same year.

 Altamirano was a member of the Philippine national team that took home the bronze medal at the 1986 Asian Games in Seoul, the nationals were mentored by his UP coach Joe Lipa.
 He played for YCO Shine Masters in the PABL.